cloudspace/angular_devise/README.md

 is parsed into a user.

-Upon a successful login, two events will be broadcast, `devise:login` and `devise:session`, both with the currentUser as the argument.
+Upon a successful login, two events will be broadcast, `devise:login` and `devise:new-session`, both with the currentUser as the argument.
 New-Session will only be broadcast if the user was logged in by `Auth.login({...})`.
 If the server has a previously authenticated session, only the login event will be broadcast.